ncoulthurst/video-engine/README.md

 > Type a video title.
 Get a broadcast-quality football documentary.

-[REPLACE: hero screenshot or animated GIF of the pipeline running end-to-end]

 ## What it does

-The Documentary Engine takes a single line — `"Luis Suárez: The Complete Story"` — and produces a fully-structured football documentary package: a five-act narrative script, animated infographic graphics rendered through a Remotion (React) project, ElevenLabs voiceover, a sourcing sheet of every match clip the editor needs to find, and a timeline UI for assembling the final cut.
+The  Engine takes a single line — `"Why Brazil stopped producing playmakers"` — and produces a fully-structured documentary package: a five-act narrative script, animated infographic graphics rendered through a Remotion (React) project, ElevenLabs voiceover, a sourcing sheet of every match clip the editor needs to find, and a timeline UI for assembling the final cut.

 It is a personal R&D project that wires together a chain of specialised LLM agents — research, scripting, storyboarding, narration, graphics, production — behind a Flask web UI.
 Each stage is editable: you can adjust the director's brief, tick which moments to include, reorder scenes, re-render single graphics with prop tweaks, splice clips on a Premiere-style timeline, and export a final video.

 The two halves are decoupled by design.
 Python decides **what** to make.
 Remotion (a separate project) decides **how it looks**.

-## Demo

-[REPLACE: YouTube/Loom link to a recorded walkthrough]

 ## Pipeline flow